the3zero3/Tech-Academy-Projects/README.md

 # Tech Academy Projects

-This repository is for my Tech Academy projects.
+This repository contains the projects built at The Tech Academy.

 ## Projects